 As part of its Civic Education Program, FPRI occasionally holds educational simulations on the founding and the cornerstones of American liberty based upon the key events and debates in early American History.
-In 2017, we held two historical simulations with our partners at the Museum of the American Revolution where students from all over Philadelphia played the roles of actual delegates to America’s founding conventions.
+These historical simulations are held with our partners at the Museum of the American Revolution where students from all over Philadelphia played the roles of actual delegates to America’s founding conventions.
 More information on those simulations can be found below.
-For information about future simulations or how FPRI can bring these simulations into your classroom, please contact Eli Gilman at [email protected].

 Debating Independence: A Historical Simulation for Students